-The Long Period is virtually unchanged, whilst the Hard Block Thickness, Core Thickness and Local Crystallinity have all increased (by 3.7%, 21%, and 4%, respectively).
-The Polydispersity has decreased by 0.24%.
+The Long Period and Polydispersity are virtually unchanged, whilst the Hard Block Thickness, Core Thickness and Local Crystallinity have all increased (by 3.7%, 21%, and 4%, respectively).

 This 'sensitivity check' demonstrates the importance of having good data in the high-Q region in order to allow a sensible background subtraction prior to calculating the correlation functions.